-NPR stories about Kathryn Harrison
+by Kathryn Harrison

 February 25, 2013 In fiction, Peter Cameron's complicated romance, Mohammed Hanif's tale of unwelcome inheritance, Kathryn Harrison's historical drama, and Stephen Dau's bildungsroman arrive in paperback.
 In softcover nonfiction, James Fallows documents the rise of China's aerospace industry.

 June 23, 2012 These five books will give you literary jet lag — a yearning to linger in the world of the author's imagination, and a reluctance to return to your own.
 The research is so deep it becomes invisible, and these writers are trusted guides, gently nudging and leading you through each tale.

 March 14, 2012 Kathryn Harrison's novel about Rasputin's daughter and the blood-soaked last days of the Russian imperial family should be full of wicked intrigue — but critic Heller McAlpin says it falls curiously flat.

 March 3, 2012 Kathryn Harrison's new novel is a fairytale mash-up of magical realism and history — a fanciful tale about the real-life daughter of the mystic Rasputin during the last days of Imperial Russia.